Celebrating its tenth year, the NXP Cup invites entrants from the world of

 autonomous vehicle coding and construction.
 Matthias Wilkens, hosting for his

-This year, entrants from 17 countries from The Netherlands, Germany, Russia,
+This year, entrants from 17 countries including The Netherlands, Germany,

 Morocco, France, Lebanon and Switzerland competed in on-campus races.Two